DraouiBilal/Coap-Express/Readme.md

 Its purpose is to show you how you can use web services to interact with a Iot devices.

 ## How to use
-you have 3 approaches to use this project:
+you have 3 ways to run this project:

 1. Use the website hosted on Versel: [https://coap-express.vercel.app/](https://coap-express.vercel.app/)